 - Actor IS the Title Character: Some posters for the film state that "Tom Hanks is Forrest Gump".

-- Adaptational Ugliness: Though no one would call Tom Hanks "ugly", his everyman looks are frequently mentioned, whereas the novel Gump was described as being 6 feet 6 inches tall and weighs 242 pounds, covered in muscles.
+- Adaptational Ugliness: Though no one would call Tom Hanks "ugly", his hairstyle in this film is not the most flattering, and his everyman looks are frequently mentioned, whereas the novel Gump was described as being 6 feet 6 inches tall and weighs 242 pounds, covered in muscles.
 At one point, he's put before a crowd shirtless and literally called "Adonis".
 A recurring theme is his physical attractiveness and muscles helping him get away with things others with his mental troubles and abrasive personality wouldn't, and getting him jobs like stuntman, astronaut, and pro wrestler.

 - Perhaps a bit oddly, the author stated that his dream actor for the role was John Goodman, who is...not that.

 - Adaptation Personality Change: Does this with Jenny (making her a vapid party girl), Forrest's mom (who loved her son but was much less in charge), and to an extent Forrest himself, who in the books is an Idiot Savant and much less Inspirationally Disadvantaged.
 For example, in the novel, it's Jenny who winds up pressuring Forrest to stop meandering from one weird occupation to the next and finally settle down, Lieutenant Dan is seemingly just using Forrest's abilities in a series of money-making schemes, and Forrest himself is much more crass and outspoken.
-The movie has been accused of promoting a conservative agenda, but this may have just been an attempt to turn it into a nostalgia trip for Baby Boomers without getting political at all.
 For example, Forrest refers to The Vietnam War as "a bunch of shit" multiple times in the novel, farts in public, and uses racial epithets toward both blacks and Asians.

 - Adult Fear: Forrest is concerned when he learns young Forrest is his son.Forrest: But...
 Is—is he s-smart, or is he...?